QuincyXuHaha/learninggit/readme.txt

 git is  a version control system;
-git is a free soft.
-git commit secondly.
+git is a free soft. simulate fix bugs git commit secondly.